Bridget Kraft

 What’s the best career advice you’ve ever received?

-The best career advice I've received came from a Women in Food Service Forum lunch and learn with Heather Dubois from Ecolab.
-She talked about becoming your own most effective champion, and one thing that really stood out to me was to create a brag book.
-I've learned from the CSW group and the book Women Rise about taking credit for what you're doing.
+The best career advice I've received came from a lunch and learn which talked about becoming your own most effective champion, and one thing that really stood out to me was to create a brag book.
+I've learned from the women's groups and the book How Women Rise about taking credit for what you're doing.
 I personally have a hard time taking credit for my work.
-When someone says I'm doing a great job, it's very hard to say oh, it's nothing, when no, it's actually a lot of work.
-I have to say thank you, I appreciate that, and take the credit.
-I think so many times we are so afraid to be that person, basically the guy who beats their chest and goes look at me, look at all the great things I've done.
+When someone says I'm doing a great job, it's hard to say thank you and except the credit for the hard work it took to accomplish the goal.
+I think so many times we are afraid to be that person who beats their chest and goes look at me, look at all the great things I've done.
 But we need to own our accomplishments.

 What advice would you give to young women entering your industry?